-Mark Pagán (host/producer) is an award-winning comedian, film and podcast producer, writer, and former b-boy.
-A Moth Storyslam winner, his work and performances have been shown at festivals and shows worldwide including Slamdance Film Festival, Arizona International Film Festival, North Carolina Comedy Arts Festival, Charleston Comedy Festival, RISK!, The Moth, Upright Citizen’s Brigade Theater, Story Collider, Peoples Improv Theater, and Magnet Theater.
+Mark Pagán (host/producer) is an award-winning film and podcast producer, storyteller, writer, educator, and former b-boy.
+His work and performances have been shown at festivals and shows worldwide including Slamdance Film Festival, Arizona International Film Festival, Maryland Film Festival, Panoply's Family Ghosts, North Carolina Comedy Arts Festival, Charleston Comedy Festival, FRIGID Festival, RISK!, The Moth, Upright Citizen’s Brigade Theater, Story Collider, and Magnet Theater.

 Early Crush: Sigourney Weaver – yesterday, today, tomorrow.

 Caitlin Mae Burke (producer) is an Emmy and Grand Clio award-winning producer.
 Her film work has screened and won awards at Sundance, Tribeca, The Museum of Modern Art, True/False, BAMcinemafest, The Museum of the Moving Image, and in movie theaters internationally.
 Caitlin's work as a producer and director has been broadcast on ABC, CNBC, Discovery Networks, ESPN, Field of Vision, OWN, TLC and YouTube Red.
 She lives in Brooklyn with a slew of dead pets.